PARKING AND BUILDING ENTRY

 Ceremonies are held at the Yuengling Center on the Tampa campus.
-Doors open 60 minutes prior to the start of each undergraduate ceremony and 90 minutes prior to the start of each master’s and doctoral ceremony.
+Doors open 60 minutes prior to the start of each undergraduate and master's ceremony and 90 minutes prior to the start of each doctoral ceremony.

 All graduates must enter through the Corral which is located near Gate A at the southwest corner of the Yuengling Center.
 Once inside the Corral, students will be directed to the appropriate check-in table to pick up their reader card.
 Please see map, below for additional information.

 Bachelor’s and master’s students will then proceed down to the arena floor.
 Students will be seated with their college (not alphabetically by name) so you may sit with your friends who are in the same college as you as long as you arrive to the arena floor together.

 Bachelor’s and master’s students must arrive no later than 45 minutes prior to the start of their ceremony.
 Failure to do so may result in you being delayed from participating in the ceremony and missing your name being announced.

 - Doctoral students will join their hooding faculty and receive hooding and processional

 - Doctoral students must arrive no later than 60 minutes prior to the start of their ceremony.
 Failure to do so may result in you being delayed from participating in the ceremony and missing being part of the processional and having your name announced while you are hooded on stage.

 Bull Runner shuttles are provided for guests that are NOT parked in Lots 22D, 22E, 22F, and 18.

 - No tickets are required for your family/friends and you can invite as many people as you want.